Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed `LandTargeting=1` not preventing from targeting TerrainTypes (trees etc.) on land.
 - Fixed `NavalTargeting=6` not preventing from targeting empty water cells or TerrainTypes (trees etc.) on water.
 - Fixed `NavalTargeting=7` and/or `LandTargeting=2` resulting in still targeting TerrainTypes (trees etc.) on land with `Primary` weapon.
+- Weapons with projectiles with `Level=true` now consider targets behind obstacles that cause the projectile to detonate (tiles belonging to non-water tilesets) as out of range and will attempt to reposition before firing.

 ## Animations